Arabian Nights: Sabaku no Seirei-ō: Journal

 Shukran carries a journal which acts as a guide with a high level of freedom.
 Since events are added to the journal as they occur, blank spaces indicate incomplete actions.
 Additionally, it can be used to determine the next objective by reviewing past events.

 Plot

 The King of Djinns Ifrit is defeated by a man named Suleiman and made his servant.
 Then some anonymous magical being destroys Suleiman's house and weakens Ifrit.
 To grant Ifrit freedom, Suleiman seals him in a Contract Ring and shall be free after a thousand wishes have been granted by a thousand hands.

 One century later, in the town of Bazaar, an orphan girl named Shukran finds the Contract Ring and unleashes Ifrit.
 With 999 wishes used throughout last the century, Shukran uses the last wish for peace in her homeland.
 Ifrit however cannot stray far from his ring, so Shukran and Ifrit travel the land together to make this possible.

+Reception

+Famitsu gave it a score of 26 out of 40.